mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 author: matt_sosna
 ---

-Predicting the future forever has been, and forever will be, a universal challenge.
-From estimating when to plant crops based on future rainfall, to deciding whether to buy or sell a stock, to

-When in the season should I plant seeds to maximize crop output?
-Will my lifetime income increase if I go to college or study at a trade school?

-What does the future hold?
-This is a question humans forever have had, and forever will have.
-While we might never be able to fully predict the future (especially given type-2 chaotic systems)...

-Predicting the future, or **forecasting,** is a universal challenge.
-Will tomorrow be sunny or rainy?
-Will my AAPL stock price increase or crash?
-What will my company's sales be next quarter?
-In each of these cases, we can use _historical patterns_ to predict the future (with varying accuracy).
+Predicting the future has forever been a universal challenge, from decisions like whether to plant crops now or next week, marry someone or remain single, sell a stock or hold, or quit your job and play music full time. **Forecasting** is the science of utilizing _historical patterns_ to estimate _future patterns_, and it's a skill worth investing in no matter what field you're in.

 Forecasting involves **time series** data, or repeated measures over time.